agunginsani/web-spotify-portfolio/README.md

 # Features

 - Search and Discovery: Create a robust search functionality, allowing users to explore and discover new music based on genres, artists, or specific tracks.
+- Responsive Design: Implement a responsive design to ensure an optimal viewing and listening experience across various devices, from desktops to smartphones.

 # Technologies Used